The Greenhouse Effect

 This implies the incident, upcoming, heat is ‘absorbed’ by the surface.
 This heat addition may be transmitted upwards through the cloud by physical transport, conduction, convection mixing and radiation.
 The emissions from the top of the cloud are then the expected emissions from a surface with the temperature of the top of the cloud (*10).

-Consider a cloud layer as a collection of diffracting water droplets
+Consider a cloud layer as a collection of diffracting water droplets varying frrom 'thick' to 'thin'

-where the radiation is scattered in all directions increasing residence time in the cloud layer with the outgoing radiation spread in all directions.
-Any Greenhouse gas absorption is essentially determined (as elsewhere in the atmosphere) by the difference in temperature between the incoming layer’s interface and the outgoing interface, for clouds these interfaces are ‘fuzzy’.
 The water droplets will also absorb some radiation in their passage of multiple reflections from the droplet’s surface.
-This, as studied in the author’s 1960s laboratory is not simple to estimate as it is difficcult to theoretically calculate for one droplet and varies with frequency and droplet size.
+This, as studied in the author’s 1960s laboratory is not simple to estimate as it is difficcult to theoretically calculate even for one droplet as it varies with frequency and droplet size.

 The closest clouds get to the ‘classical liquid ensemble’ is for very dense and massive thunder clouds stretching into the stratosphere.
 This cloud, where the upper surface is at Stratospheric temperature, has, theoretically, the ‘heat signature’ of lower stratosphere temperature (*10).